Decoding Training Zones: What They Are and Why They Matter

 The best way to determine your zones depends on what your goals are.

 If it’s just to live long and prosper, it’s very simple.
-You can DIY this yourself using the Rough Estimate below.
+You can DIY this yourself using the Quick and Dirty Method below.

 If you’re a data-driven recreational enthusiast, it’s a little more complicated.
-We can do a guided assessment with us at the gym with a heart rate monitor and a stop watch.
+You can do a guided assessment with us at the gym with a heart rate monitor and a stop watch.

 But in any case, you need to do some sort of testing and observation to know your zones.